OpenDriveLab/OpenLane-V2/README.md

 ## News
 - [2023/07]
+  * Dataset `v1.1`: The SD Map as Prior Expansion and Unifying Map Elements Expansion released.
   * The test server is re-opened.
 - [2023/06]
   * The Challenge at the [CVPR 2023 Workshop](https://opendrivelab.com/AD23Challenge.html) wraps up. ~~The test server will be re-opened soon.
 Please stay tuned!~~